sybilhoangRG/support.balsamiq.com/content/tutorials/landingpages.md

 I usually begin by gathering descriptions of what we're designing.
 The user story is clarified by meeting with team members to discuss what we're designing.
 I'll then start a description of the project on a wiki page.
 (See our blog post on [Using Wireframes in Your User Stories here](https://blog.balsamiq.com/using-mockups-in-your-agile-user-stories/).)

 Think of this as "project brief light."
-It's a words-only description of the project used to facilitate discussion, organization, and planning before sketching.
+It's a words-only description of the project used to facilitate discussion, organization and planning before sketching.
 I can't emphasize enough how important it is **to get on the same page** at this point.
 Iterations on the foundational ideas for the project now will save you a lot of time and money later.

 ### Take Inventory